 Opportunity

-Health and medical sciences students, researchers and lecturers at Adelaide University work closely with members of the Royal Adelaide Hospital – sharing skills, knowledge and resources.
-When the hospital had to move to a brand-new facility, it was essential to co-locate the University’s health and medical sciences building with it to maintain and enhance collaboration.
-This has helped to cement the University’s position as a world-leading education and research organisation attracting international students.
+Health and medical sciences students, researchers and lecturers at Adelaide University work with members of the Royal Adelaide Hospital – sharing skills, knowledge and resources.
+When the hospital had to move to a new facility, it was essential to co-locate the university’s health and medical sciences building with it to maintain and enhance collaboration.
+This has helped to cement the university’s position as a world-leading education and research organisation attracting international students.

-The new facility incorporates state-of-the-art simulation suites and advanced technology to facilitate an integrated, immersive learning environment where students can learn together.
+The facility incorporates state-of-the-art simulation suites and technology to facilitate an integrated, immersive learning environment where students can learn together.

-Originally designed as a six-level building, the project grew to 14 levels, including a dental hospital and dental school, presenting program challenges.
-The AHMS is located on a constrained site on one of the city’s main arterial roadways, with underground rail easements adding to access and design challenges.
+Originally designed as a six-level building, the project grew to 14 levels, including a dental school and hospital and dental school, presenting program challenges.
+The AHMS is located on a constrained site on one of the city’s main arterial roadways, with underground rail easements adding access and design challenges.

 Solution

 The project management team was a collaboration between us and the University’s Strategic and Major Projects portfolio.
-Collaboratively we developed a suitable delivery methodology considering risk allocation, time, cost certainty, quality, project complexity, governance and safety.
+We developed a delivery methodology considering risk allocation, time, cost certainty, quality, project complexity, governance and safety.

-Early contractor involvement was introduced to assist development of a building methodology that considered design process, buildability issues, value for money alternatives and efficient trade subcontractor procurement.
-This resulted in an innovative time management process, which ultimately reduced programme and project duration by enabling design and construction activities to occur concurrently.
+Early contractor involvement helped with the development of a methodology that considered design process, buildability issues, value for money alternatives and efficient trade subcontractor procurement.
+The result was an enhanced time management process, which reduced programme and project duration by enabling design and construction activities to occur concurrently.

-The change in scope added significant costs and increased the programme duration by nine weeks, requiring the project team to introduce innovative building and cost management methodologies to mitigate further program extensions.
-The implementation of a stringent change management process that enabled the early identification of proposed changes, a detailed review and analysis of these changes against cost and program inclusive of client review and approval proved to be very beneficial.
+The change in scope added significant costs and increased the programme duration by nine weeks, requiring the project team to introduce innovative building and cost management methodologies to mitigate further extensions.
+A stringent change management process that enabled the early identification of proposed changes, a detailed review and analysis of these changes against cost and program inclusive of client review and approval proved saved time.
 Additionally, we developed a progress tracking tool to enable project monitoring, in particular, against critical path activities resulting in rapid response to concerns.

 Outcome